 Experiment with it yourself first and then slowly scale it up so that you have the right answers to questions like what do I want to achieve from social media, who should I target, and which platform to use.

-Also, while experimenting, do not get tempted to jump straight to paid social.
-It might give you results in the short term, but it’s not sustainable for long-term growth.
+Also, while experimenting, do not get tempted to jump straight to paid social media marketing for your gym or fitness center.
+It might give you results in the short term, but it’s not sustainable for long-term fitness business growth.
 Make sure that you have learned how to take advantage of the free elements of social media like post sharing, comment engagement, community building, etc. before you venture into paid advertising.

 2. Look at fitness brands and businesses that are winning social media